Latest Stories

 It got progressively worse with my second and third babies.
 The third time round was bad.
 I was experiencing a lot of stress caring for three little ones under five in lockdown whilst also trying to run my business which might have contributed to it.
 It got so extreme at one point that my husband thought I might have alopecia.

 I am now 15 months postpartum and my hair is better than it was before having my three kids – no kidding!
 Not only do I have more hair now than before, it doesn’t split at the ends like it used to.
-I still take collagen once a day and the Aéde capsules and I won’t stop anytime soon because they make a huge difference for me.”
+I still take collagen once a day and I won’t stop anytime soon because they make a huge difference for me.”

 image